Adedayo Clement Adeyeye: Politics

-Clement Adedayo was also the National Publicity secretary of the Pan Yoruba Socio-political group called Afenifere between 2001-2004 as well as the spokesperson of the AD between 2004-2006.
+Adeyeye was also the National Publicity secretary of the Pan Yoruba Socio-political group called Afenifere between 2001 and 2004 as well as the spokesperson of the AD between 2004 and 2006.

-Clement Adedayo was a member of the Odua Development Union (ODU) which was established for the overall Socio-political and economic development of the South-West.

-In 2006, Clement Adedayo was an Ekiti State governorship aspirant under AD, which later metamorphosed into the Action Congress of Nigeria, and was runner up to Governor Kayode Fayemi in the controversial primary elections that led to the defection of 13 of the total 16 aspirants from the Action Congress of Nigeria to the People's Democratic Party (PDP).
-Prince Adeyeye was among those who defected.
+In 2006, Adeyeye was an Ekiti State governorship aspirant under AD, which later metamorphosed into the Action Congress of Nigeria, and was runner up to Governor Kayode Fayemi in the controversial primary elections that led to the defection of 13 of the total 16 aspirants from the Action Congress of Nigeria to the People's Democratic Party (PDP).
+Adeyeye was among those who defected.

-After the 2007 election, Clement Adedayo was nominated for a position as a minister of the Federal Republic of Nigeria under the President Umaru Musa Yaradua administration, but his past roles as spokesperson for the opposition party and the National Publicity secretary of the Afenifere group worked against his final appointment as minister.
+After the 2007 election, Adeyeye was nominated for a position as a minister of the Federal Republic of Nigeria under the President Umaru Musa Yar'Adua administration, but his past roles as spokesperson for the opposition party and the National Publicity secretary of the Afenifere group worked against his final appointment as minister.

-Clement Adedayo was subsequently appointed Executive Chairman of Ekiti State Universal Basic Education Board (SUBEB) under the administration of Governor Segun Oni, where he recorded several achievements and won the Universal Basic Education Commission (UBEC) award as the best chairman in the South-West of Nigeria in 2008.
+Adeyeye was subsequently appointed Executive Chairman of Ekiti State Universal Basic Education Board (SUBEB) under the administration of Governor Segun Oni, where he recorded several achievements and won the Universal Basic Education Commission (UBEC) award as the best chairman in the South-West of Nigeria in 2008.
 The award came along with a cash prize of Seventy Million Naira.
 He again won the same award as the best Chairman of SUBEB in the South West in 2009.
 The funds derived from the awards were used to provide more infrastructure for schools across Ekiti State.
-That same year, Prince Adedayo Adeyeye was adjudged the most innovative SUBEB chairman in Nigeria by the Presidential Committee on Schools’ debate.
-He was the only SUBEB chairman in the country selected by the World Bank to attend the conference on Strategies for Education Reform, sponsored by the World Bank in Washington, United States in March, 2010.
-His administration successfully organised the training of over 12,000 teachers within Ekiti State on contemporary teaching methods.
+That same year, Adeyeye was adjudged the most innovative SUBEB chairman in Nigeria by the Presidential Committee on Schools' debate.

-As chairman of Ekiti SUBEB, Adeyeye changed the face of public school buildings in the State with the introduction of story buildings and tiled floors and provision of school furniture.
-During his tenure as SUBEB chairman, pupils stopped carrying furniture to school from their homes.
-The quality of the furnishings were regarded as the best in the country.